 ATEA’s journal, Asia-Pacific Journal of Teacher Education, is one of the most prestigious international outlets for the publication of research in teacher education.

-- Associate Professor Margaret Kettle (Queensland University of Technology, Australia)
+- Professor Margaret Kettle (Central Queensland University, Australia)

 - Dr Stephen Heimans (University of Queensland, Australia)

 - Professor Gert Biesta (University of Edinburgh, United Kingdom; and National University of Ireland at Maynooth)